JJWRoeloffs/autobi_py/python/README.md

 ## Notes on weirdness of style

-An attentive reader might have noticed this adapter overuses the Builder pattern, and generally has a very weird python API.
-This is because of the limitations that come from the java-python bridge.
-The bridge is only sending strings (sometimes serialized as Json) to and from java.
-Because of this, the builder pattern is great, as it is sending single strings to the JVM at a time, with the `build` method returning only strings to be used for other parts of the API.
-Moreover, having to call the functions on objects means that those objects can keep reference to the jvm view themselves.
+An attentive reader might have noticed this adapter overuses the Builder pattern and generally has a very weird Python API.
+This is because of the limitations that come from the Java-Python bridge.
+The bridge is only sending strings (sometimes serialized as Json) to and from Java.
+Because of this, the builder pattern is great, as it sends single strings to the JVM at a time, with the `build` method returning only strings to be used for other parts of the API.
+Moreover, having to call the functions on objects means that those objects can keep a reference to the JVM view themselves.

-Similarly, the overuse of the ArgumentBuilder is because AuToBI is originally designed as an application, not a library.
+Similarly, the overuse of the ArgumentBuilder is because AuToBI was originally designed as an application, not a library.
 Internal Java functions all want an instance of AuToBIArguments, which I construct like this.

-A more complete python project would probably add another layer of abstraction on top of the present library to provide a more pythonic API.
+A more complete Python project would probably add another layer of abstraction on top of the present library to provide a more Pythonic API.